A Proximal Linearization-based Decentralized Method for Nonconvex Problems with Nonlinear Constraints: Introduction

 \section{Introduction}

-The Internet of Things (IoT) and smart sensors have promoted the emergence of large-scale networked systems, which are eager for scalable and efficient computation.
-Consequently, the past decades have witnessed the revived interests and dramatic progress in decentralized optimization, especially for convex problems (see for examples, \cite{yuan2016regularized, terelius2011decentralized, boyd2011distributed}).
+This decade has seen the unprecedented computation demand arising from large-scale networked systems.
+Examples arising from smart grids and smart buildings include electric vehicle charging management \cite{yang2017distributed, yang2018decentralized, yang2017stochastic, yang2016joint, long2021efficient}, peer-to-peer energy trading \cite{yang2022optimal, chen2022towards}, energy storage sharing \cite{yang2021optimal, yang2020selling}, and the multi-zone heating, ventilation and air-conditioning (HVAC) control \cite{radhakrishnan2016token, yang2020hvac, yang2021distributed, yang2021stochastic} etc. The past decades have witnessed the revived interests and dramatic progress in decentralized optimization, especially for convex problems (see for examples, \cite{yuan2016regularized, terelius2011decentralized, boyd2011distributed}).
 Nevertheless, the presence of complex dynamic systems and big data (see \cite{ maharjan2016demand, cherukuri2018distributed} and references therein) nowadays requests for decentralized approaches that work for non-convex and non-linear context, which still remains an open question and has not been well established.
 This is mainly due to the intrinsic challenges imposed by the non-linearity and non-convexity, which lead to the NP-hard complexity as the existence of multiple optima, the lack of structure properties to guarantee the presence of optima (e.g., convexity and strong convexity), and the deficit of conditions to investigate convergence (e.g., sufficient global optimality conditions).